dataforgoodfr/climateguard/jobs/README.md

 * env variable "MIN_MISINFORMATION_SCORE": 10 # the minimum score to have to be kept (10 out of 10)
 * env variable : "CHANNEL" : mediatree former channel name (tf1 for TF1, itele for cnews, bfmtv for BFMTv ...)
 * env variable : NUMBER_OF_PREVIOUS_DAYS (integer): default 7 days to check if something missing - in case production servers had an issue

 ## Deployment

 App image is pushed on the Scaleway Container Registry, and then deployed on the Scaleway Serverless service.

+For production, to verify no days have been forgotten, NUMBER_OF_PREVIOUS_DAYS is used to check it.
+In case a day is missing it's recalculated.

+### Bump
 ```
 bump2version patch  # 0.1.0 → 0.1.1
 bump2version minor  # 0.1.0 → 0.2.0